Fire and rescue services

 Be cautious while travelling in regions bordering Russia, Belarus and Ukraine.
 Access is restricted up to 2km from the border in some areas.
 Abide by any regulations at all times and follow the advice of the Polish authorities.

-You can drive in Poland for up to 6 months.
+You can drive for up to 6 months.
 You must carry both your Australian driver's licence (digital driver’s licences may not be accepted) and an International Driving Permit (IDP).

 Get your IDP before you leave Australia.

-Driving in Poland using only your Australian driver’s licence without the IDP is considered a serious offence.
+Driving using only your Australian driver’s licence without the IDP is considered a serious offence.
 You may be subject to arrest or detention if you do not have an IDP.

 You must get a Polish licence if you want to drive for longer than 6 months.
 Ensure your driver's licence is current.

-There is a high rate of motor vehicle accidents in Poland.
+There is a high rate of motor vehicle accidents.
 The main causes of accidents are failure to give way, speeding and drink driving.

 Stay below the legal blood alcohol limit of 0.02%.